ajjensen13/go-enumerator/README.md

 ```

 ## Overview
-Below is an example of the intended use for go-enumerate.
+Below is an example of the intended use for `go-enumerate`.
-When invoked via `go generate` all command line arguments are optional.
+All command line arguments are optional `go generate`.
-The tool will use the GOFILE, GOPACKAGE, and GOLINE environment variables
+The tool will use the `$GOFILE`, `$GOPACKAGE`, and `$GOLINE` environment variables
-to find the type declaration immediately following to `go:generate` comment.
+to find the type declaration immediately following to `//go:generate` comment.

 ```go
 //go:generate go-enumerator